Gwen Stefani And Blake Shelton Are Taking A ‘Break’ Before Their Return To ‘The Voice’ Season 12?

 Gwen Stefani and Blake Shelton have been dating since late 2015, when they reunited on the set of The Voice for the second time.
 Although Shelton has been starring on the series since its start, Gwen Stefani was brought to the show as a new judge during Season 7 and later appeared on the show during Season 9.

-In July 2015, Blake Shelton announced that he and Miranda Lambert were ending their marriage after 4 years and weeks later, Gwen Stefani and her now-ex-husband, Gavin Rossdale, announced their marriage had come to an end after 13 years.
+In July 2015, Blake Shelton announced that he and Miranda Lambert were ending their marriage after four years and weeks later, Gwen Stefani and her now-ex-husband, Gavin Rossdale, announced their marriage had come to an end after 13 years.
 Around the same time, production began on Season 9 and because of their similar circumstances, Shelton and Stefani grew close to one another as friends.

 Gwen Stefani also appeared on Season 10, but only briefly, and sat out during Season 11 due to her demanding North American tour.